 Removal by Agreement means that through this process, a registered person can apply to be removed from the Register without being referred to a Panel.

-The decision to agree to the application is made at a Case Conference.
 A registered person can apply for this at any stage in the fitness to practise process.

 Applying for removal by agreement does not mean that a registered person has the right to be removed, but it enables Social Care Wales to agree to removal in an appropriate case.